LibreELEC/website/_posts/2023/2023-02-18-libreelec-nexus-11-0-beta2.md

 - You need support for nVidia GPUs
 - You need support for the Chrome Browser add-on
-- You see graphical glitches on older hardware, e.g. NUC 6th Gen
+- You see graphical glitches on older hardware, e.g. NUC 6th Gen, AMD GPUs

 NB: In the last year nVidia has made progress in their support for modern graphics standards.
 Drivers are now mesa/GBM compatible but still have dependencies on Wayland which we do not use, and Kodi has no plan to support proprietary NVDEC decoding (but VDPAU remains).
 We still recommend users avoid investing in nVidia GPUs.